stephaneVercouillieBMID/slate/source/v2/test.html.md

 <ol>
   <li>The User indicates on your end he wishes to authenticate with itsme®.
 You will need to create a button to allow your users to authenticate with itsme®.
 See the <a href="Button design guide" target="blank">https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/ux/buttons-1518207548</a></li>
-  <li>Your web desktop, mobile web or mobile application (aka 'Relying Party' in the OpenID Connect specification) sends a request to itsme® (aka 'OpenID Provider' in the OpenID Connect specification) to authenticate the User.
+  <li>Your web desktop, mobile web or mobile application sends a request to itsme® - the Authorization Request - to authenticate the User.
 This request will redirect the User to the itsme® Front-End. itsme® then authenticates the User by asking him
     <ul type>
       <li>to enter his phone number on the itsme® OpenID web page</li>
       <li>authorize the release of some information’s to your application</li>